 Bigfork home prices are not only among the most expensive in Montana, but Bigfork real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Bigfork isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bigfork are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bigfork is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bigfork is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Bigfork who work in sales jobs (14.74%), management occupations (10.34%), and food service (8.24%).

 Bigfork is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Bigfork are very well educated compared to the average community in the nation: 38.06% of adults in Bigfork have a bachelor's degree or even advanced degree.
+The education level of Bigfork citizens is very high relative to the national average among all cities (21.84%): 38.06% of adults in Bigfork have a bachelor's degree or even advanced degree.